 Beyond Meat® is famous for its plant-based hamburger patty that “bleeds”.
 Beef bleeds because of a protein called myoglobin that forms complexes with iron molecules in the skeletal muscle of animals (19).
 Leghemogloben is a protein similar to both myoglobin and the hemoglobin found in blood but comes from the root nodules of leguminous plants like soybeans (20).
 By isolating that protein and combining it with pea protein and other ingredients, the result is rose-colored meat that leeches fat and juices when cooked, much like red meat.

 Beyond® patties are high in protein but also higher in sodium so avoid seasoning the patties with as much salt as you would with a beef burger.

 Macros comparison: Beyond Burger® vs. ground beef patty

 9. Impossible™ Pork

 Impossible Foods is following up its successful beef alternative with Impossible™ Pork.
 For religious or ethical reasons, billions of otherwise meat eaters eschew pork from their diet.
 Impossible™ Pork is designed for halal and kosher certification (23), promising the flavor of pork for everyone.
-Impossible™ Pork is made similarly to it's beef product, with soy proteins and the meat mimicking ‘heme’, that gives it it's flavor and aroma.
+Impossible™ Pork is made similarly to its beef product, with soy proteins and the meat mimicking ‘heme’, which gives it its flavor and aroma.